codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 ![Authentication error](../assets/tutorials/game-catalogue-with-nodejs-and-mysql/auth-error.png)

-To send the credentials along with your request, select the "Auth" tab in Postman.
+To send the credentials along with your request, select the "Authorisation" tab in Postman.
 Choose "Basic Auth" from the dropdown list, and enter the credentials you set in the right-hand pane.

 ![Postman Auth Settings](../assets/tutorials/game-catalogue-with-nodejs-and-mysql/auth-settings.png)